EmbarrassingMoment/MIRenamer/README.md

 ## Planned Features

-*   **Multilingual Support**:  We are considering adding support for languages other than Japanese and English.
+*   **Multilingual Support**:  I am considering adding support for languages other than Japanese and English.

 ## Contribution